Has333/Semantix-Tech-ChallengeJR/README.md

 ## Automation

-The automation is turned on automatically as a cron job whenever the project starts, and it's set up to run on an hourly basis.
+The automation is turned on automatically as a cron job whenever the project starts, and it's set up to run every thirty minutes.
 It gets user data from the Mockapi API, formats it to a specific data model, and upserts said data to a MongoDB Atlas database that should be set up in the project by whoever is using it, with it's connection string as an environment variable in a .env file.